What does it mean to be a Northern New England Campus Compact VISTA Member?

 - Ongoing training, support, and professional development

-Requirements: Must be 18-years-old and a college graduate with reliable transportation
+Requirements: Must be at least 18 years old and a college graduate with reliable transportation.